-Each Regional Campus Faculty is represented on the Columbia Campus Faculty Senate in accordance with the regulations of that body, as set forth in USC Columbia's Faculty Manual.
+Each Palmetto College Campus Faculty is represented on the Columbia Campus Faculty Senate in accordance with the regulations of that body, as set forth in USC Columbia's Faculty Manual.

-Regional Campuses Faculty Senate
+Palmetto College Campuses Faculty Senate

 Functions.
-The Regional Campuses Faculty Senate of the University of South Carolina was created by the Board of Trustees to act for the Regional Campus faculties, subject to review by the Vice Provost for System Affairs and Executive Dean for Extended University, the Provost, the President, and the Board of Trustees.
-The Senate has authority to establish minimum educational standards for the Regional Campuses; it also has authority in matters pertaining to the conduct of faculty affairs, except where that authority has been specifically reserved for the Regional Campus Faculties.
-These policies will be generally consistent with the educational policies and standards of the University and will differ only in meeting specific requirements of the Regional Campuses.
+The Palmetto College Campuses Faculty Senate of the University of South Carolina was created by the Board of Trustees to act for the Palmetto College Campus faculties, subject to review by the Palmetto College Chancellor, the Provost, the President, and the Board of Trustees.
+The Senate has authority to establish minimum educational standards for the Palmetto

+College Campuses, to include review and approval of any changes to the curriculum requirements for the common degrees awarded by the USC Palmetto College Campuses; it also has authority in matters pertaining to the conduct of faculty affairs, except where that authority has been specifically reserved for the Palmetto College Campus Faculties.
+These policies will be generally consistent with the educational policies and standards of the University and will differ only in meeting specific requirements of the Palmetto College Campuses.

 Membership.
-The Regional Campuses Faculty Senate shall consist of a minimum of three senators from the Faculty of each Regional Campus.
+The Palmetto College Campuses Faculty Senate shall consist of a minimum of three senators from the Faculty of each Palmetto College Campus.
 (See Appendix II, Article II, Section 1.)
 One additional senator will be elected for each one hundred full-time equivalent students above three hundred enrolled for the fall semester.
-No Regional Campus shall have more than nine senators.
+No Palmetto College Campus shall have more than nine senators.
 If enrollment decreases, compliance shall be accomplished by attrition.